 How to get there?

-At motorway A22 you'll see at exit Verona Nord the little football already on the signs.
-Take the exit, follow the ball and the signs with 'stadio' and you'll reach the stadium in a couple of minutes.
-From the centre of the city you can take the bus to the Bentegodi: line 11, 12 or 13, stopping at Piazzale Olimpia.
-The buses pass train station Verona Porta Nuova as well, the main railway station of the city.
-From this station you can walk in about 15 minutes to the stadium as well.
+From the centre of the city, you can take the bus to the Bentegodi: line 11, 12 or 13, stopping at Piazzale Olimpia.
+The buses pass the train station Verona Porta Nuova as well, the main railway station of the city.
+From this station, you can also walk to the stadium, which only takes you about 15 minutes.

 Images: Shutterstock